harvard-edtech/caccl-api/docs/endpoints.md

 * In addition to defined inputs, you can always include any of the following options:
   * `ignoreCache` - If true, endpoint won't return the cached version if it exists.
   * `dontCache` - If true, endpoint response won't be cached.
-  * `perPage` - If defined, overwrites the default #objects/page.
-  * `maxPages` - If defined, only requests this many pages.

 <h2 body="Table of Contents" class="horizontalLined">Table of Contents<span></span></h2>